Bearsampp/module-mailpit/.gradle-docs/MIGRATION_NOTES.md

 ## Overview

-This document describes the migration from Ant to Gradle for the module-mailpit build system, following Bruno's build methods.
+This document describes the completed migration from Ant to Gradle for the module-mailpit build system.
+The project now uses a **pure Gradle build** with all Ant build files removed.

 ## Key Improvements